Gender pay equity

 Back to top

-Gender pay equity is when men and women receive equal pay for work of equal or comparable value.
-In practical terms, this means that best practice employers ensure that:
+Workplaces achieve gender pay equity when women and men receive equal pay for work of equal or comparable value.

-- men and women performing different work of equal value are paid the same amount
+- men and women doing the same work (or different work of equal or comparable value) get paid the same amount

-- the wages and conditions of jobs are assessed in a non-discriminatory way.
-This is done by valuing skills, responsibilities and working conditions in each job or job type (even where the work itself is different) and then remunerating employees accordingly
+- pay and conditions are assessed in a non-discriminatory way – valuing skills, responsibilities and working conditions in each job

-- the workplace's organisational structures and processes do not impede female employees' access to work-based training, promotions or flexible working arrangements.
+- organisational structures and processes provide all staff equal access to training, promotions or flexible working arrangements.

 Back to top